Licensing and the law

 Licenses are required to work in many different professions.
 Doctors, lawyers, real estate agents and foster parents are all required to be licensed by the state and/or a professional board.
 Daycares, restaurants and other businesses might also be required to be licensed by the state.
 If a person or a business is denied a license or if a licensing agency seeks to revoke a license, then they risk losing their ability to work or to run their business.
 An experienced administrative law attorney can represent an individual or a business regarding licensing issues and might be able to appeal the denial of a license or defend an existing license.

 Revoking a license

 In order to revoke a business or professional license, the licensing agency must give the person or entity holding the license notice of the potential revocation and the opportunity to be heard.
 This usually occurs at a hearing where the license holder can present evidence and make arguments to attempt to keep his or her license.
-Tom Chapin is seasoned at defending his clients’ professional and business licenses and has a proven track record of success in this realm.
+Thomas Chapin is seasoned at defending his clients’ professional and business licenses and has a proven track record of success in this realm.